 Raised plasma CRP levels are implicated as a marker of systemic low-grade inflammation and may predict an increased risk of inflammatory conditions such as CVD, atrial fibrillation, Alzheimer ́s disease, certain cancers, and type 2 diabetes.

 If you carry the G-allele then you would be predisposed to have higher CRP levels, increased inflammatory profile.
-This genotype has been associated with hypercholesterolemia, adiposity, chronic diseases, autoimmune diseases, and certain cancer
+This genotype has been associated with hypercholesterolemia, adiposity, chronic diseases, autoimmune diseases, and certain cancers.
+A diet or supplementation that includes omega 3 and PQQ can provide micronutrient support to this genotype.

 If you carry the A-allele then you will present with 20% lower CRP levels compared to G-allele carriers.
 The inflammatory profile is even lower when n-3 fatty acid levels were greater than the norm.